mixxxdj/mixxx/source/chapters/user_interface.rst

            Depth knob completely to the right.

 .. seealso :: As an advanced user, you can route your audio signal to external
               software and then apply additional effects.
-Go to the chapter :ref:`advanced-external-fx` for more informations.
+Go to :ref:`advanced-external-fx` for more informations.

 .. _interface-sampler: